1944 Air Crash at Adderbury

 Sgt Bell is buried in Portrush Cemetery, County Antrim.

-Sgt Clements is buried in Westley Waterless (St Mary the Less) Churchyard, Cambridgeshire.
+Sgt Clements is buried in Westley Waterless (St Mary the Less) Churchyard,

 Sgt Robinson is buried in Shelburn (St Mary) Churchyard, Durham.